genesiscommunitysuccess/docs/docs/05_operations/13_release-notes/03_migration-6-7.md

 gradle -version
 ```

-Also, make sure your environment variables are set properly, specially `JAVA_HOME` and `Path`.
+Also, make sure your environment variables are set properly, specially `JAVA_HOME` and `PATH`.
 :::

 After modifying the gradle files, open a terminal in the folder where you have your project; then upgrade the gradle wrapper: